Bio-protocol/TAD-and-loop-identification-workflows/README.md

 sh HiCPro_step1.sh
 sh HiCPro_step2.sh
 ```
-More parameter details of HiC-Pro can be find in https://nservant.github.io/HiC-Pro/
+More parameter details of HiC-Pro can be found in https://nservant.github.io/HiC-Pro/

 ## Juicer, identifies TADs and infers loops